The historic Amphitheater in Ottawa Park was WPA constructed in 1935-1936. It is located on a sloping piece of ground surrounded by

 trees in a bird sanctuary section of the park.
 The 500 tons of stone came from a quarry near Whitehouse.
 The small scrubs and trees

 planted then are now nearly 100 feet tall!
-Over the years the seating area has been rebuilt, a handicap accessible ramp added, a stage
+Over the years the seating area has been rebuilt, a handicap accessible ramp, a stage with

-with backdrops, electricity, and a storage facility.
-It holds about 750 people.
-It is the only venue for free open air concerts in
+backdrops, power, and a storage facility added.
+Holding about 750 people, it is the only permanent venue for free open air

-and lots of live music.
-Free summer concerts have been held since at least 1963, and your Park Board sponsors these annual concerts.
+Magic shows, and lots of live music.
+Free summer concerts have been held since at least 1963.
+Your Park Board sponsors these annual

 In 2014, we received a NatureWorks grant to start restoring the amphitheater.
-The 1st phase (drainage rebuild)
+In 2016 the 1st phase (drainage

-was just completed.
+rebuild) was completed.
 A grant for the 2nd phase has been submitted.
 This is all part of a 5 year comprehensive plan created

 for the Board by UT's 2014 Senior Civil Engineering students.